Homemade Biscuits and Sausage Gravy

 • Brown sausage in a large skillet over medium heat.
 Crumble the sausage as it cooks.

-• Sprinkle in the flour, garlic and onion powder and stir until sausage is well coated.
+• Sprinkle in the flour, garlic and minced onion and stir until sausage is well coated.
 Allow it to cook for a minute or two.

 • Whisk in milk a little at a time and cook until the gravy thickens.